Blog image

 What does a briefing contain?

-An effective briefing should contain the following elements: Agency brief, initial situation, business and marketing objectives, target audience and audience insights, communication objectives, offer or proposition, brand character & tonality, scope of services, other considerations, timings and budget.
-You can find a detailed guide to the briefing structure here.
+An effective briefing should include these elements: the task for the agency, an overview of the initial situation, specific business and marketing objectives, information on the target group, the communication objectives, the offer or central message, brand values and tonality, the scope of services, relevant additional considerations, timings and budget.
+Details on the structure can be found here.

 What does briefing mean in German?